rubensworks/article-privacy-decentralized/content/solution.md

-## A Possible Instantiation
+## Challenges and Opportunities
 {:#solution}

-In this section, we present an instantiation of the proposed framework and identify challenges that need to be addressed, placing a particular focus on techniques for access policy specification, summarization generation and maintenance, and access control enforcement.

-ALL: We should revisit our use case scenario here {:.todo}
+When it comes to access policy specification, summarisation generation and maintenance, source selection, and access control enforcement, there are a number of open challenges and opportunities that need to be addressed.

 ### Access Policy Specification